Leprechaun (film): Plot

-After finding a shotgun in the farmhouse, they shoot the leprechaun several times.
-When this has no effect, they attempt to flee the farm, but their truck's engine has been sabotaged by the leprechaun.
-After ramming the truck with the go-kart, the leprechaun terrorizes the group until Ozzie reveals that he and Alex found the pot of gold.
+After finding a shotgun in the farmhouse, they repeatedly shoot the leprechaun, to no avail.
+They attempt to flee the farm, but their truck's engine has been sabotaged by the leprechaun.
+After ramming the truck with the go-kart, the leprechaun terrorizes the group.
+Ozzie reveals that he and Alex found the gold.
 Tory recovers the bag from the well and gives it to the leprechaun.
-Believing the worst to be over, they leave for the hospital.
-While counting his gold, the leprechaun discovers that he is missing the last coin that Ozzie swallowed.
-Thinking that they have tricked him, he menaces them until Ozzie tells them about O'Grady, who was taken to a nursing home after his stroke.
-The group distracts the leprechaun by throwing dirty shoes around, which the leprechaun can't resist but to go and shine them, while Tory gets into her jeep and drives off.
-Tory visits the home to learn how to kill the leprechaun.
+They leave for the hospital.
+Counting his gold, the leprechaun discovers that he is missing one coin and resumes menacing them.
+Ozzie realizes he wants the coin he swallowed, but Tory refuses to sacrifice Ozzie to save the group and says they have no choice but to kill the leprechaun.
+Ozzie says O'Grady, who was taken to a nursing home after his stroke, might know how to do so.
+The group distracts the leprechaun by throwing dirty shoes around, which he cannot resist shining, while Tory gets into her Jeep and drives to the nursing home.

 At the nursing home, the leprechaun pretends to be O'Grady.
-After he chases Tory to an elevator, the leprechaun throws O'Grady's bloodied body down the shaft as Tory flees.
-Before dying, O'Grady tells her that the only way to kill the leprechaun is with a four-leaf clover, which happens to grow in a big batch outside the farm.
-Tory returns to the farmhouse, where she searches for a clover until she is attacked by the leprechaun; Nathan and Ozzie save her.
-Ozzie reveals that he swallowed the last gold coin, and the leprechaun critically wounds him trying to get it.
-Before the leprechaun can kill Ozzie, Alex takes a four-leaf clover Tory has found, sticks it to a wad of gum, and shoots it into the leprechaun's mouth, causing him to melt away.
-The leprechaun falls into the well, but his skeleton climbs out to continue menacing the group.
-Nathan pushes the leprechaun back into the well and blows up both the well and the leprechaun with gasoline.
-As the cops arrive in the morning and investigate the remains of the well, the leprechaun vows he will not rest until he recovers every last piece of his gold.
+After chasing Tory to an elevator, the leprechaun throws O'Grady down the shaft as Tory flees.
+Before dying, O'Grady tells her that the only way to kill the leprechaun is with a four-leaf clover, which grows in a patch outside the farm.
+At the farmhouse, Tory searches for a clover until the leprechaun attacks her; Nathan and Ozzie hear the screams and save Tory.
+Ozzie reveals that he swallowed the last coin to draw the leprechaun's attention.
+Before the leprechaun can kill Ozzie, Alex takes a four-leaf clover Tory has found, sticks it to a wad of gum, and shoots it into the leprechaun's mouth, causing him to melt.
+The leprechaun falls into the well, but his skeleton climbs out.
+Nathan pushes the leprechaun back into the well and blows up the well with gasoline.
+As the cops arrive in the morning, the leprechaun vows his spirit will not rest until he recovers all of his gold.